 Google Adwords Exact Match is changing.
 Google announced a big change to how Exact Match works in their Adwords product.
+If you are running paid search campaigns in Adwords you have to read this post.

 What Is Exact Match And How It Used To Work